 The Board has established a Valuation Committee.
 The Valuation Committee is composed of Messrs.
-Lacovara, Frieder and Stevens.
+Lacovara, Stevens and Kehler.
 Mr. Lacovara serves as Chairman of the Valuation Committee.
 The Valuation Committee is responsible for reviewing and recommending to the full Board the fair value of debt and equity securities.
 The Valuation Committee may utilize the services of an independent valuation firm in arriving at fair value of these securities.
 The Board is ultimately and solely responsible for determining the fair value of portfolio investments.
 The Valuation Committee Charter, as approved by the Board, can be found in the Corporate Governance section of the Company's website at www.kohlbergcap.com.
-The Valuation Committee met five times during 2009, and each of the meetings was attended by the full Valuation Committee.